secoda/gitbook/readme/secoda-as-an-admin/onboarding-new-users/onboarding-homepage-template.md

 Secoda integrates with all of our data sources and tools, including <mark style="color:red;">**\*insert your integrations here\*.**</mark>

 Secoda will be the one-stop-shop for all data needs including searching, cataloging, viewing lineage, data quality monitoring, and managing data governance.
-With this platform, you’ll be able to:
+With this platform, you'll be able to:

 * Find verified resources to do your own discovery and analysis
 * Search in plain language to find information about the data in our organization